redox-os/ion/src/parser/README.md

 This module handles all of the parsing logic within the Ion shell.
 The following is the strategy currently in use:

 1. Parse supplied commands into individual statements using the `StatementSplitter`.
+2. Print error if statement contains a syntax error, otherwise pass valid statement on.
-2. Map each individual statement to their equivalent `Statement` enum using the peg parser.
+3. Map each individual statement to their equivalent `Statement` enum using the peg parser.
-3. Later expand shell expressions where required using the `expand_string()` function.
+4. Later expand shell expressions where required using the `expand_string()` function.

 ## Parsing Statements

 First, inputs received by the shell should be parsed with the `StatementSplitter` in the `statements` module.
 A statement is any command that is separated by a `;`.
+Syntax errors are also detected in the `StatementSplitter`, where if an error is found, that statement will be skipped, and an error message will be printed.

 Given the following command: